 Students are to follow all instructions and directions, written and verbal, given to them by teachers, administrators, or any staff member (bus drivers, secretaries, custodians, cafeteria personnel, etc.).
 Refusal to follow the instructions or directions of any staff member constitutes insubordination.
 Failure to comply with instructions and/or advocating or encouraging others to violate school rules will result in disciplinary action.
-In the event that a student does not agree with instructions to the best of his/her ability and request a review of the actions at a later time.
+In the event that a student does not agree with instructions or directions given by a staff member, the student will carry out the instructions or directions to the best of his/her ability and request a review of the actions at a later time.
 Academic insubordination is defined as a refusal to attempt or complete assigned work.
 Students are expected to fulfill the educational requirements set forth by the teacher.